Charlotte Civil Air Patrol cadets promoted, awarded

 The Cadet of the Quarter award went to Cadet Connor Dixon.
 This award is determined through participation, achievements, and service through an objective points system.

 CAP is the Congressional Gold Medal winning Auxiliary of the U.S. Air Force, celebrating its 78th year of serving America.
-Needed tax deductible donations may be sent to Charlotte Squadron, 28000 A-21 Airport Road, Punta Gorda, FL 33982-2452.
+Needed tax-deductible donations may be sent to Charlotte Squadron, 28000 A-21 Airport Road, Punta Gorda, Fla.
+33982-2452.

 The CAP Cadet Program is a year-round program where cadets fly, learn to lead, hike, camp, get in shape, and push themselves to new limits.
 Cadets advance at their own pace through self-study and group study.
 To progress, cadets must participate actively; pass a written leadership test; pass a written aerospace test; pass a physical fitness test; participate in character development forums; and most of all demonstrate they have the maturity to accept increased responsibility.